 For your convenience, OPA has set up a telephone line for anyone who wishes to verify the survey's legitimacy.
-Call 372-1034 from any DoD or other government telephone with DSN for a list of current data collections by licensed OPA surveys.
+Call 372-1034 from any DOD or other government telephone with DSN for a list of current data collections by licensed OPA surveys.
 If you do not have access to DSN telephone line, you can call 1-571-372-1034.
-This prerecorded list does not include surveys being conducted by other DoD offices.
+This prerecorded list does not include surveys being conducted by other DOD offices.

-From: workplace and Gender Relations Survey <mgr~survey@mail.mil> Sent: Monday, October 29, 2018 2:24 PM To: Sample, Pat Subject: Last reminder: 2018 workplace and Gender Relations Survey of Active Duty Members (REMIND7)
+From: Workplace and Gender Relations Survey <wgr~survey@mail.mil> Sent: Monday, October 29, 2018 2:24 PM To: Sample, Pat Subject: Last reminder: 2018 Workplace and Gender Relations Survey of Active Duty Members (REMIND7) Signed By: wgr-survey@mail.mil

-wgr-survey@mail.mil